Poplar Military Service Tribunal Register [L/PMB/B/6/1]

-In January 1916, Prime Minister Asquith introduced the Military Service Act.
-The act came into force on 2 March 1916 and meant that all men between the ages of 18 and 41 who were single, childless and/or widowers could be conscripted into military service.
-As the war waged on and the need for more men increased, conscription was extended to married men in May 1916 and then the age was extended to 51 in May 1918.
+The First World War began in 1914.
+In January 1916, Prime Minister Asquith introduced the compulsory enlistment of men for military service.
+This is also known as conscription.
+The Military Service Act came into force on 2 March 1916.
+All men between the ages of 18 and 41 who were single, childless and/or widowers could be conscripted.
+As the war continued, the need for more men increased.
+Conscription extended to married men in May 1916.
+The age increased to 51 in May 1918.

 • Employer’s name